JuanjoFernandez/sql-challenge/README.md

 - After all the queries and getting to know the database better, there seems to be something wrong
 - The database will be analyzed in a jupyter notebook [suspicions](suspicions.ipynb)
+- The data analysis and insight are embedded as markdown in the jupyter notebook